prakashsanjay/AWS-Cloud-Practitioner-Study-Guide-/README.md

 2. [Neal Davis](https://www.udemy.com/course/aws-certified-cloud-practitioner-practice-exams-c/)
 3. [Stephane Maarek](https://www.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)

-### Note:- When you are constantly scoring 75-80% in any of these practice test than you are ready to schedule the exam & easily pass the real AWS CLF-C01 exam
+### Note:- You can easily pass the real AWS Certified Cloud Practitioner Exam (CLF-C01) when you are constantly scoring 75-80% in any of these practice tests.
  My advice is to buy 2 practice test either (Jon Bonso + Neal Davis) or (Jon Bonso + Stephane Maarek) so that you have more number of questions to practice.

 ## Note:-